At about 2 a.m. on December 16, 1811, the ground began to shake uncontrollably.

 In terms of area affected, the New Madrid earthquakes were the most dramatic in American history.
 They were felt strongly over 50,000 square miles – nearly ten times the land affected by the 1906 San Francisco Earthquake.
 People felt the quakes in places such as Detroit, Washington D.C. and Charleston.

 The New Madrid earthquakes also left permanent marks on the Tennessee landscape.
 Several islands that had been mapped on the Mississippi River simply vanished.
 The subtle 15 to 30 foot rise in the terrain on which the town of Tiptonville sits, known as the Tiptonville Dome, is believed to have been made higher by the quakes.
 East of Tiptonville, water poured into a swampy area that sank several feet, creating Reelfoot Lake.

-We don't know how many people lost their lives due to the New Madrid earthquakes because the territory was so sparsely populated and because communication was not good at the time.
+We don’t know how many people died due to the New Madrid earthquakes because the territory was so sparsely populated and because communication was not good at the time.
 We know there were some deaths.
 Timothy Flint, a Presbyterian minister living in New Madrid, recalled that “one woman, frightened by the shock, ran until her strength ran out and expired by fear and exhaustion.”
 People who were on or near the Mississippi River saw flatboats and canoes drift by with no one in them, and thus made the assumption that everyone on board had been swept away and drowned.